CaseyKim-01/QA-Engineering/README.md

 - How: study "MasterClass Software Testing with Jira & Agile -Be a QA Lead" on Udemy

 3. Practice Project
-- Start date: 12/10/2022
+- Start date: 12/7/2022
-- End date:
+- End date: 12/10/2022
-- How: Test "GetMobile" app, write tests on Xray-Jira
+- How: Test "GetMobile" app, write tests on Xray-Jira, issue bug reports if bugs are found

+4. Start applying to Manual QA internships

+5. Learn Selenium automation testing